dcentrica/silverstripe-registration/README.md

 ## Caveats

-The module also includes a profile management form, but this hasn't yet been tested as working 100%.
+* The module also includes a profile management form, but this hasn't yet been tested as working 100%.
+* The module does **not** include any form of spam protection.

 ## History